 It’s essential for your soil to drain well (as you may have picked up by now), and this is a function of the materials in your soil.
 Clay, silt and peat all have a tendency to retain water, so mixing in some sand or other decomposing organic matter provides channels for the excess water to drain out of.

 The next thing to consider is the pH of the soil.
 Most plants prefer neutral soil, which has a pH close to 7, but others need the pH to be acidic (between 6 and 7) or alkaline (between 7 and 8).
-Test the pH of your soil using a testing kit to isolate any adjustments you need to make.
+Test the pH of your soil using a No products found. to isolate any adjustments you need to make.
 It helps to check the soil pH a few times a year to maintain a consistent environment.